Wieku/danser-go/README.md

 ## How to download it

-### Windows
+### Executables

-You can download windows binaries from [releases](https://github.com/Wieku/danser-go/releases).
+You can download Windows/Linux/MacOS 64-bit binaries from [releases](https://github.com/Wieku/danser-go/releases).

-### Linux/Unix
+### Project

-Binary releases are not available yet.
-Follow the instructions below.
+You need to clone it or download as zip

 ## How to run it